mrdeveloperdude/OctoMY/README.md

 What is OctoMY™?
 ----------------

-OctoMY™ is the open-source, easy-to-use, state-of-the-art software that runs on your next <hobby | consumer | workplace> robot.
+OctoMY™ is the open-source, easy-to-use, state-of-the-art software that runs on your next &lt;hobby &#124; consumer &#124; workplace&gt; robot.

 [read more...](http://www.octomy.org/about)